• News

 This transparent quartz was only attainable from the holy city of Najaf Al-Ashraf in central Iraq.
 Wearing one is the spiritual equivalent of doing the Hajj to Mecca or the smaller Umrah.

 Clear Quartz, renowned as the master healer,' is more readily available than genuine Dur E Najaf gemstones from Iraq, although the former is far more elusive.
-When shopping for quartz online, be aware of sellers claiming to sell authentic crystals from Dur E Najaf.
+When shopping for quartz online, be aware of sellers claiming to sell authentic crystalsfrom Dur E Najaf.

 The Yellow Yaqut, Or Sapphire,